Vaccination Data At A Glance

 COVID-19 vaccinations among Chicago residents

 Initial vaccine rollout focused on those aged 65 and older and essential workers.
 These groups are considered to be the most at-risk of COVID-19 infection and/or severe outcomes.
-Over time those eligible has expanded, and all Chicagoans 12+ are now eligible for vaccination.
+Over time those eligible has expanded, and all Chicagoans aged 5 and older are now eligible for vaccination.

 Vaccination coverage percentages are not calculated for race-ethnicity groups with small populations in Chicago.
 Differences in how race-ethnicity data are collected on vaccination forms and the U.S. Census may result in over or under estimates of coverage in these groups.
 All data are provisional and subject to change.